Difference Between Copper Cookware and Non Stick

 non stick

-Main Differences Between Copper Cookware and Non Stick
+Main Differences Between Copper Cookware and Non-Stick

 1. Copper Cookware has been used mostly due to its advantage of being a good heat conductor as it is made up of copper.
-It cooks food faster than most of the other utensils making it more preferable at the time of urgency, while non-stick cookware, when compared to it, is not a good conductor of heat as copper.
+It cooks food faster than most of the other utensils making it preferable at the time of urgency, while non-stick cookware, when compared to it, is not a good conductor of heat as copper.

 Difference Between Copper Cookware and Non Stick